-Spinal cancer: Guidelines for diagnosis unsupported in patients with lower back painFebruary 27th, 2013 in Cancer /
+Spinal cancer: Guidelines for diagnosis unsupported in patients with lower back painFebruary 27, 2013 in Medicine & Health / Cancer

 A new systematic review published in The Cochrane Library has raised doubts as to the effectiveness of "red flag" indicators at both identifying and excluding cancer in patients with lower back pain.
 The authors of the review concluded that most individual red flags were poor at diagnosing spinal malignancies and call for further studies focused on combinations of red flags.